 I had a very nasty fall when the tips of my crutches split and the metal of my crutch skidded on the shiny floor I was walking on.

 With a commode when someone sits down, or stands up, it could skid backwards if not against a wall, causing an injury.

 The ferrule does have a metal washer at the bottom of the leg to stop the tubing cutting through the ferrule, but as in my case with my crutches, the ferrule still split.

 You can easily find and buy replacement “ferrules” online.

 Tip # 26

-Any odor with be absorbed by the materials around it, so it’s vital that you know how to reduce these to a maximum for your loved one, especially if it is their bedroom.
+Any odor with be absorbed by the surrounding materials, so it’s vital that you know how to reduce these to a maximum for your loved one, especially if it is their bedroom.